Hematopoietic stem cell transplantation: Sources and storage of cells

 To limit the risks of transplanted stem-cell rejection or of severe graft-versus-host disease in allogeneic HSCT, the donor should preferably have the same HLA-typing as the recipient.
 About 25 to 30% of allogeneic HSCT recipients have an HLA-identical sibling.
 Even so-called "perfect matches" may have mismatched minor alleles that contribute to graft-versus-host disease.
+With recent advances in T-cell-depleting therapies such as post-transplant cyclophosphamide, haploidentical (half-matched) transplants have permitted successful transplantation of many patients who would otherwise have lacked a donor.

 Bone marrow

 In the case of a bone-marrow transplant, the HSCs are removed from a large bone of the donor, typically the pelvis, through a large needle that reaches the center of the bone.
 The technique is referred to as a bone-marrow harvest and is performed under local or general anesthesia.

 Peripheral blood stem cells

 Peripheral blood stem cells are now the most common source of stem cells for HSCT.
 They are collected from the blood through a process known as apheresis.
 The donor's blood is withdrawn through a sterile needle in one arm and passed through a machine that removes white blood cells.
 The red blood cells are returned to the donor.
 The peripheral stem cell yield is boosted with daily subcutaneous injections of granulocyte-colony stimulating factor, serving to mobilize stem cells from the donor's bone marrow into the peripheral circulation.